-Questionnaire Versions
+3.3 Questionnaire Versions

 Version Color Version Number

 Costs and Returns Report (CRR) Blue 1

+Oat Costs and Return Report Brown 2

+Peanut Cost and Return Report Yellow 3

-Hogs Costs and Returns Report Orange 4
+Soybean Costs and Returns Report Green 4

 The Face Page of the questionnaire contains the respondent and partner labels.
 Pre-screening of respondents was done during Phase 1.
-Any previously reported data from Phase 1 (for List records) and 2019 June Area Survey (for NOL records) that is again asked in Phase 3 should be printed next to the question in the questionnaire.
+Any previously reported data from Phase 1 (for List records) and 2023 June Area Survey (for NOL records) that is again asked in Phase 3 should be printed next to the question in the questionnaire.
 Screening is discussed in Chapter 4 of this manual.

-Respondent Booklet
+3.4 Respondent Booklet

 The Respondent Booklet contains information respondents need to reference when answering some survey questions, such as Code Lists.
-Since most versions are mailed to respondents, most tables in the Respondent Booklet have been added to the questionnaire.
+Since most versions are mailed to operators, most tables in the Respondent Booklet have been added to the questionnaire.

-Tables in the Respondent Booklet are the Crop Codes, Livestock Codes, List of General Business Expenses, and Grain Conversion table.
+Tables remaining in the Respondent Booklet are the Crop Codes, Livestock Codes, List of General Business Expenses, Value Codes, and Grain Conversion table.
+Also, the Cover Letter that was included in the questionnaire mailing to operators has been placed on the front page of the Respondent Booklet.

-Respondent Burden
+3.5 Respondent Burden

 Headquarters recognizes that this survey poses a heavy burden on respondents.
-The Sample Frame Design Section strives to minimize the burden on respondents in terms of multiple contacts per year and consecutive contacts from one year to the next.
+The Sampling and Frame Development Section strives to minimize the burden on respondents in terms of multiple contacts per year and consecutive contacts from one year to the next.
 For the list sample, a special burden reduction procedure is used prior to selecting the screening sample to minimize most overlap with other major surveys (Crops APS, Hogs, Cattle, Labor), as well as ARMS from the previous year.
 However, there are situations where duplication with other major surveys is unavoidable.

 You will reduce the reporting burden on the respondent if you are thoroughly familiar with the questionnaire and instructions.
 Follow "Go To" instructions carefully to avoid asking questions needlessly.
-If "Go To" instructions do not appear after an Item, continue with the next item.
+If "Go To" instructions do not appear after an item, continue with the next item.